DolicaAkelloEgwel/python-workshops/README.md

-# Python for Beginners
+# Python Slides

-Markdown file for creating slides for the Python for Beginners workshop.
+Markdown file for creating slides for the Python workshops.

 The markdown is intended to be converted to html/pdf using [marp](https://marp.app/).